dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 ## Code Example

 Let's assume that we have a grain that periodicaly sends messages to clients.
 For simplicity, the message in our example will be a  string.
-We first define the interface on the client taht will receive the  message.
+We first define the interface on the client that will receive the message.

-the interface will looklike this
+the interface will look like this

 ``` csharp
 public interface IChat : IGrainObserver